 The Company's evaluation of real estate assets for impairment involves an initial assessment of each real estate asset to determine whether events or changes in circumstances exist that indicate that the carrying value of real estate assets may no longer be recoverable.
-Possible indications of impairment may include increases in vacancy at a property, tenant financial instability, or whether there is a current expectation that, more likely than not, a long-lived asset or asset group will be sold or otherwise disposed of before the end of its previously estimated useful life.
+Possible indications of impairment may include increases in vacancy at a property, tenant financial instability, change in the estimated holding period of the asset, the potential sale or transfer of the property in the near future and changes in economic conditions.
 When such events or changes in circumstances exist, the Company evaluates its real estate assets for impairment by comparing anticipated future undiscounted cash flows expected to be derived from the asset to the respective carrying value.
 If the carrying value of an asset exceeds the undiscounted cash flows, an analysis is performed to determine the fair value of the asset.
 An asset is determined to be impaired if the asset's carrying value exceeds its estimated fair value.

 The Company makes significant assumptions to estimate its holding period of an asset.
 Additionally, for those real estate assets where indications of impairment have been identified, the Company makes significant estimates and assumptions related to rental rates and capitalization rates included in the estimated future undiscounted cash flows and, as necessary, the discount rate applied to determine fair value of the assets.
 Changes in these assumptions could have a significant impact on the identification of real estate assets for impairment, the estimated fair value of the asset, or the amount of any impairment charge recognized.
-Total real estate assets as of December 31, 2022 were \$3.7 billion.
-The Company recorded \$3.0 million of impairment charges on real estate assets during the year ended December 31, 2022.

-Auditing management's assumptions requires evaluation of whether management appropriately identified impairment indicators relating to the asset's estimated holding periods and whether management's anticipated future undiscounted cash flows and estimated fair values are reasonable.
+Auditing management's assumptions requires evaluation of whether management appropriately identified impairment indicators relating to the assets' estimated holding periods and whether management's anticipated future undiscounted cash flows and estimated fair values are reasonable.
 Because of the subjectivity of these assumptions our audit procedures required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists.